moosasiddiqi/Dokkai/README.md

 ## What it does

 Dokkai is a Chrome extension that opens as a sidebar on any webpage.
-In one click it reads the page, generates an AI summary, and lets you ask follow-up questions — all without leaving the tab.
+In one click, it reads the page, generates an AI summary, and lets you ask follow-up questions, all without leaving the tab.

 - **Instant summaries** — paste any article, product page, or documentation and get a clear breakdown in seconds
 - **Chat with the page** — ask specific questions and get answers grounded in the actual page content